Le-foucheur/Typst-VarTable/tabvar.typ

   /// so I invite you to have a look at the #link("https://cetz-package.github.io/docs")[#underline(stroke: blue)[Cetz manual]]. \
   /// *Caution :* if you haven't entered the mark symbol as none, all lines in the table will have an arrowhead. -> style
   table-style: (stroke: 1pt + black, mark: (symbol: none)),
+  /// to hide the external cardre
+  nocadre: false,
   /// the style of the arrowhead, the type of which is defined by Cetz -> mark
   arrow-mark: (end: "straight"),
   /// *Optional*\